MooersLab/MooersLab/README.md

 ### Voice In Plus related

-This browser plugin works in Google Chrome and Microsoft's Edge.
+This browser plugin works in Google Chrome and Microsoft Edge.
 It depends on the browser's Speech-to-Text API.
 Interactive sessions with it persist for up to 5 to 10 paragraphs, depending on your activity and speed of dictation.
 If you pause too long, the software will deactivate after 3 minutes.